isakocc/neopixel-led/Python/README.md

 I used the "sigterm" approach from https://dev.to/khenhey/light-up-leds-when-you-start-your-raspberry-pi-and-clear-them-on-shutdown-542

 As Raspberry Pi 5 is not supporting either ws281x and Adafruit-Neopixel library at the moment, it would have to be implemented with Pi5Neo library (see https://pypi.org/project/Pi5Neo/).
 I reproduce one approach in the examples of the library (can't test because I dont have a rpi5 here): fade-Pi5Neo.py

+For the Adafruit Neopixel library the approach would be adding Adafruit_CircuitPython_LED_Animation library to use the pulse.animate() function.
+To install system-wide:

+sudo pip3 install adafruit-circuitpython-led-animation

+Additional you would have to change the color.py file to match colors in a GRB format.
+Download color-grb.py and copy it to /usr/local/lib/python3.11/dist-packages/adafruit_led_animation/.
+Then change the names of files:

+mv color.py color.py.old
+mv color-grb.py color.py

+This implementation is in the script pulse.py.